Suryaputhran/Ethereum-Dex/README.md

 ## FAQ

-#### What cryptocurrencies can be traded on ThatBlockchain-Exchange?
+#### What cryptocurrencies can be traded on Trustless -Exchange?

-➝ ThatBlockchain-Exchange supports trading of various tokens on the Ethereum blockchain.
+➝ Trustless -Exchange supports trading of various tokens on the Ethereum blockchain.
 Users can trade ERC-20 tokens and Ether (ETH) on the platform.

-#### Is ThatBlockchain-Exchange secure?
+#### Is Trustless -Exchange secure?

-➝ Yes, ThatBlockchain-Exchange is designed to be highly secure.
+➝ Yes, Trustless -Exchange is designed to be highly secure.
 The platform uses advanced security measures such as two-factor authentication and multi-signature wallets to protect users' funds from theft and hacking attempts.

-#### What fees does ThatBlockchain-Exchange charge?
+#### What fees does Trustless -Exchange charge?

-➝ ThatBlockchain-Exchange allows users to set their own fees for trading.
+➝ Trustless -Exchange allows users to set their own fees for trading.
 This helps to reduce costs and increase profitability for traders.
 1% fee is charged for all the transactions.

-#### Is ThatBlockchain-Exchange easy to use?
+#### Is Trustless -Exchange easy to use?

-➝ Yes, ThatBlockchain-Exchange was designed to be user-friendly and accessible to anyone, regardless of their technical expertise.
+➝ Yes, Trustless -Exchange was designed to be user-friendly and accessible to anyone, regardless of their technical expertise.
 The platform features a simple and intuitive interface that makes it easy for anyone to start trading.

-#### How does ThatBlockchain-Exchange ensure the execution of trustless transactions?
+#### How does Trustless -Exchange ensure the execution of trustless transactions?

-➝ ThatBlockchain-Exchange uses smart contracts to automate the trading process.
+➝ Trustless -Exchange uses smart contracts to automate the trading process.
 These smart contracts are programmed to execute trades automatically when certain conditions are met.
-By using smart contracts, ThatBlockchain-Exchange eliminates the need for intermediaries or centralized authorities to facilitate trades, ensuring that transactions are executed in a trustless manner.
+By using smart contracts, Trustless -Exchange eliminates the need for intermediaries or centralized authorities to facilitate trades, ensuring that transactions are executed in a trustless manner.

-#### Can users trade on ThatBlockchain-Exchange from anywhere in the world?
+#### Can users trade on Trustless -Exchange from anywhere in the world?

-➝ Yes, ThatBlockchain-Exchange is a decentralized platform that can be accessed from anywhere in the world, as long as users have an internet connection and access to the Ethereum blockchain.
+➝ Yes, Trustless -Exchange is a decentralized platform that can be accessed from anywhere in the world, as long as users have an internet connection and access to the Ethereum blockchain.

-#### Is ThatBlockchain-Exchange open-source?
+#### Is Trustless -Exchange open-source?

-➝ Yes, ThatBlockchain-Exchange is an open-source project released under the MIT License.
+➝ Yes, Trustless -Exchange is an open-source project released under the MIT License.
 This means that the code is freely available for anyone to use, modify and distribute.